-TGP must demonstrate these welds were excavated, NDT, and repaired, if the welds do not meet Federal pipeline safety regulations at the time the pipelines were constructed.
+TGP must demonstrate these welds were excavated, NDT, and repaired, if the welds do not meet Federal pipeline safety regulations at the time the pipelines were constructed. - b) Missing Records: If TGP cannot provide girth weld records to PHMSA to demonstrate compliance with Condition 6(a), TGP must complete either Condition 6(b)(i) or both Conditions 6(b)(ii) and (iii) within 12 months of the grant of this special permit as follows: - i) Certify to PHMSA, in writing, that there have been no in-service leaks or breaks in the girth welds in the special permit inspection area for the life of the pipeline; or

-- b) Missing Records: If TGP cannot provide girth weld records to PHMSA to demonstrate compliance with Condition 6(a), TGP must complete either Condition 6(b)(i) or both Conditions 6(b)(ii) and (iii) within 12 months of the grant of this special permit as follows: - i) Certify to PHMSA, in writing, that there have been no in-service leaks or breaks in the girth welds in the special permit inspection area for the life of the pipeline; or - ii) Evaluate the terrain along the special permit segment for threats to girth weld integrity from soil or settlement stresses, perform NDT, and remediate all such integrity threats;20 and - iii) Excavate,21 visually inspect, and perform NDT on at least two (2) girth welds on the special permit segment in accordance with the applicable American Petroleum Institute Standard 1104, "Welding of Pipelines and Related Facilities" (API 1104) as follows: - (1) Using the edition of API 1104 current at the time the pipeline was constructed; - (2) Using the edition of API 1104 IBR in the Federal pipeline safety regulations at the time the pipeline was constructed; or - (3) Using the edition of API 1104 currently IBR in 49 CFR 192.7. - c) Defective Girth Welds: If any girth weld in a special permit segment is found unacceptable in accordance with the API 1104 IBR Edition at the time of pipeline construction, TGP must repair the girth weld immediately and then prepare an inspection and remediation plan for all remaining girth welds in the special permit segment based upon the repair findings and the threat to the special permit segment.
-TGP must submit the inspection and remediation plan for girth welds to the Director, PHMSA Southern Region, and must receive a "no objection"
+- ii) Evaluate the terrain along the special permit segment for threats to girth weld integrity from soil or settlement stresses, perform NDT, and remediate all such integrity threats;20 and - iii) Excavate,21 visually inspect, and perform NDT on at least two (2) girth welds on the special permit segment in accordance with the applicable American Petroleum Institute Standard 1104, "Welding of Pipelines and Related Facilities" (API 1104) as follows: - (1) Using the edition of API 1104 current at the time the pipeline was constructed; - (2) Using the edition of API 1104 IBR in the Federal pipeline safety regulations at the time the pipeline was constructed; or - (3) Using the edition of API 1104 currently IBR in 49 CFR 192.7. - c) Defective Girth Welds: If any girth weld in the special permit segment is found unacceptable in accordance with the API 1104 IBR Edition at the time of pipeline construction, TGP must repair the girth weld immediately and then prepare an inspection and remediation plan for all remaining girth welds in the special permit segment based upon the repair findings and the threat to the special permit segment.
+TGP must submit the inspection and remediation plan for girth welds to the Director, PHMSA Southern Region, and must receive a "no objection" letter for the girth weld remediation plan prior to its implementation.22 TGP must remediate girth welds in the special permit segment in accordance with the inspection and remediation plan within 90 days of the "no-objection" letter receipt.23 a) Threat Assessments: TGP must complete the SCC threat assessment as detailed in Condition 5(a) - Threat Assessment.